 When it comes to the division of property, Oregon practices equitable distribution.
 In equitable distribution, the court views the property as belonging to the spouse who earned it.

-Community property views all assets acquired during a marriage as belonging equally to both.
+On the other hand, some states follow community property statutes.
+They view all assets acquired during a marriage as belonging equally to both.
 This affects how the court splits up property and assets during a divorce.

 Child custody is a big issue in many divorces.
 Numerous factors play into the court’s decision.